SavuPaul/Magic-Band/README.md

+C-Implementation of a doubly-linked list with a sentinel node on which various operations can be performed.

 After implementing the structures and functions for the list, stack, and queue, I included the header files in tema.c.

 First, I read the number of instructions that will be executed.
 I used a loop (while) to execute each instruction in turn.